How to Build a Freestanding Pergola

 • Note: If you mix too much water, your concrete will be weakened, it will take longer to dry, and your pergola could have structural problems.
 If you do not use enough water, the concrete will never form properly, creating another set of problems.

-• So it would be best to get the mix right by following the instructions.
-The mix should generally have a peanut butter-type consistency to be ready for use.
+• So, it would be best to get the mix right by following the instructions.
+To be ready for use, the mix should generally have a peanut butter-type consistency.

-• Step 2: Pour the concrete into the hole surrounding your post, and use a stick to push through air pockets in the concrete.
-This way, the concrete will settle properly.
+• Step 2: Pour the concrete into the hole surrounding your post and use a stick to push through air pockets.
+This will allow the concrete to settle properly.

 • Step 3: Allow the concrete to settle over a minimum of 48 hours before you proceed with the project.